Pocho-Labs/thingino-firmware-personal/README.md

    - `personalcam2-<release-tag>.zip` for Personal Cam2.
    - `personalpan-<release-tag>.zip` for Personal Cam Pan.
 3. Unzip the downloaded file to a FAT32-formatted SD card. **FAT16 or exFAT will not work!**
+4. Before inserting the SD card into the camera, verify that the hash of the copied files matches using `md5sum *` and check the SD card’s status using `fdisk /dev/sda1`.
+If the SD card is corrupted, reformat it and repeat step 3.
-4. Insert the SD card into the camera, power it on, and wait.
+5. Insert the SD card into the camera, power it on, and wait.
-5. The camera’s LEDs (Yellow, Blue, and IR) will indicate the update status:
+6. The camera’s LEDs (Yellow, Blue, and IR) will indicate the update status:
    - **Blue blink, NO IR, NO Yellow**: Dumping backup to SD.
    - **Yellow blink, IR ON, NO Blue**: Update file not found.
    - **Blue blink, IR ON, NO Yellow**: Expected boot partition size doesn’t match.